silentstranger5/blog/content/posts/the-c-programming-language.md

 c3
 ```

 This is a *binary file* that contains famous ones and zeros.
 Note that the actual file does not contain newlines after each command, this is formatting for convenience.
 You see much more than just ones and zeroes because this file is represented using convenient *hexadecimal notation* where each digit can take any value from 0 to 15.
-Data here is indeed just a bunch of ones and zeros that CPU knows how to deal with.
+Data here is indeed just a bunch of ones and zeros that the CPU knows how to deal with.

 ### Source code